 The sun’s rays are strongest between 10 am and 4 pm.
 If you spend time outside before and after, your skin will tan slower but is less likely to burn.

 If you are outside during those hours, your skin will get the most direct sunlight and tan faster.

 The earth’s atmosphere is what filters out a lot of the UV rays that can both tan and damage your skin.
 The higher you are in elevation, the thinner the air gets.

 Anyone who has been in the mountains and found it harder to breathe has felt that thinner air firsthand.
 That thinner air also means that more UV rays get through which makes you tan faster in the mountains than at sea level.

-5. Pre and Post Tan Rituals
+5. Pre and Post-Tan Rituals

-Tanning makes the outer layer of skin darker.
+Tanning makes the outer layer of the skin darker.
 That means that anything that removes a layer of skin will remove some of the tan you worked so hard to get.

-Every time you shave or wax, it will take off some dead skin cells, and with it some tan.
+Every time you shave or wax, it will take off some dead skin cells and, with it, some tan.
 Make sure you start your tanning time with freshly shaved and exfoliated skin.